 - as may be prescribed by the board of directors from time to time.

 In the absence of the president, or in the event of his/her inability or refusal to act, the vice president shall perform the duties of the president, and when so acting, shall have all the powers of, and be subject to, all the restrictions upon the president.
 The vice president shall also perform such other duties as from time to time may be assigned to him/her by the board of directors.

 - keep the minutes of the meetings of the members and of the board of directors in one or more books provided for that purpose;

 - see that all notices are duly given in accordance with these bylaws as required by law;

-- be custodian of the corporate records and of the seal of the cooperative and affix the seal of the cooperative to all certificates of membership prior to the issue thereof and to all documents, the execution of which on behalf of the cooperative under its seal is duly authorized in accordance with the provisions of these bylaws;
+- be custodian of the corporate records and of the seal of the Cooperative to all documents, the execution of which on behalf of the cooperative under its seal is duly authorized in accordance with the provisions of these bylaws;

 - keep a register of the names and post office addresses of all members;

 - have general charge of the books of the Cooperative;

 - keep on file at all times a complete copy of the articles of incorporation and bylaws of the cooperative containing all amendments thereto (which copy shall always be open to the inspection of any member) and at the expense of the cooperative, make a copy of the bylaws and of all amendments thereto available to each member; and in general, perform all duties incident to the office of the secretary and such other duties as from time to time may be assigned him/her by the board of directors.